delliott0000/PyDoorBuilder/API/Subprotocol/Common.md

 Each message must be an `Event` or an `Ack`.
 An `Event` contains information.
 An `Ack` simply acknowledges an `Event`.

 The following rules define the `Event`/`Ack` message flow:
-- Each `Event` must be assigned a Universally Unique Identifier (UUID).
+- Each `Event` must be assigned a Universally Unique Identifier (UUID) that is unique within the scope of the WebSocket connection.
 - Each `Event` must be acknowledged exactly once and within an agreed-upon time limit.
 - Each `Ack` must reference an `Event` by specifying the UUID of that `Event`.
 - Each `Ack` must reference an `Event` that exists and has not already been acknowledged.